typhyte/typhyte/README.md

 - ⚡ Fun fact: ...
 -->
 ## Hi, I'm Sammie!
+### any pronouns
 I'm currently studying cybersecurity, and I also like programming in my free time!

-I am currently confident in the following languages:
+I mainly specialize in homelab tools, primarily docker.
+Otherwise, I like learning languages in the off chance that I use them.
+Currently I'm using:
 - Python
 - Java

-I am currently learning:
-- Rust
+- Go

 You'll mainly find projects here from school, and projects I've made in my off time for fun.